-Last year's conference drew about 200 attendees, ranging from full-time and part-time students from several schools in the area to industry professionals.
-The conference showcased a wide variety of programming last year too, including an entrepreneurship panel and talks given by executives from Pfizer and IBM Watson.
+Last year's conference drew about 150 attendees, ranging from full-time and part-time students from several schools in the area to industry professionals.
+The conference showcased a wide variety of programming in 2017, including an entrepreneurship panel and talks given by executives at Boehringer Ingelheim and Bristol-Myers Squibb.

 NYU Stern School of Business

 New York, NY 10012

 1:00 PM - 7:00 PM

 Kaufman Management Center (KMC) Lobby